riipandi/elementail/readme.md

 To make the core library code work across all browsers, we need to compile the raw TypeScript and React code to plain JavaScript.
 We can accomplish this with `tsup`, which uses `esbuild` to greatly improve performance.

-Running `yarn build` from the root of the Turborepo will run the `build` command defined in each package's `package.json` file.
+Running `pnpm build` from the root of the Turborepo will run the `build` command defined in each package's `package.json` file.
 Turborepo runs each `build` in parallel and caches & hashes the output to speed up future builds.

 For `elementail-core`, the `build` command is the following: